Win over stakeholders with a single view of change in weeks

 3. Change portfolio management

-The first 2 points are of a business lense, in terms of business-related change impacts across projects.
+The first 2 points are of a business lens, in terms of business-related change impacts across projects.
 However, from a change portfolio perspective, it also makes sense to have a single view of change to better manage a change portfolio.

 What is offered by a single view of change that is meeting a gap with the data captured by existing PMO is, change impact.
-This change impact includes types of stakeholders, roles, the parts of the organisations, and how they are impacted by change.
+This change impact includes types of stakeholders, roles, the parts of the organisations, and how they are impacted by the change.
 Data may capture the extent of the change effort required, the time required to undergo change activities, and even behaviours required as a part of the transformation.

 With a single view of change, the project portfolio can be better managed in terms of: